On Legendrian products and twist spuns: Structural results of DGAs of twist spuns

 {\bf Generators:} For each Reeb chord generator $x \in \mathcal{A}(\Lambda_0)$ there are two generators $x$ and $\hat{x}$ of $(\mathcal{A}(\Sigma\{\Lambda_\theta\}),D)$ where the degree of $x$ agrees in both algebras, while $|\hat{x}|=|x|+1.$

-{\bf Differential: } For any $x \in \mathcal{A}(\Lambda_0)$ we have $D(x)=\partial(x),$ while for $\hat{x}$ we have
+{\bf Differential:} For any $x \in \mathcal{A}(\Lambda_0)$ we have $D(x)=\partial(x),$ while for $\hat{x}$ we have

-Note that, even when $\Lambda_0$ has rotation number zero, it could be the case that the isotopy $\Lambda_\theta$ induces a shift of Maslov potentials; in this case the corresponding torus does not have a vanishing Maslov class.
+Note that, even when $\Lambda_0$ has rotation number zero, it could be the case that the isotopy $\Lambda_\theta$ induces a shift of Maslov potentials; this is precisely the case when the Maslov class of the corresponding twist spun torus becomes non-trivial.